'I lost everything': UAE resident’s life savings of Dh200,000 wiped out by phone scammers

 Once they secured the login details, the callers kept I.O. busy for the next 15 minutes giving her reference numbers and asking her to write it down.
 “In hindsight, I realise that they were keeping me busy so that I would not check my phone and see the bank notifications,” she said.

-Over the course of the next 24 minutes, her account was drained, and money was sent to three different accounts.
-Due to being on the phone call, she did not realise that money was being debited from her account until all of it had been emptied.
+Over the course of the next 24 minutes, her account was drained and her money was sent to three different accounts.
+As she was on the phone call, she did not realise that money was being debited from her account until it had been emptied.

 Dh150,000 was transferred from her savings account to someone named Md Abu Sufian.
 A further Dh8,800 from her savings account and Dh23,000 from her current account was transferred to someone named Suraj Saroj.
 A sum of Dh8,990 was transferred from her credit card to a person called Deepak Chauhan.